BrewBlox/brewblox-documentation/docs/user/control_chains.md

 The below example shows blocks on a service after running the Fermentation Fridge quickstart wizard.

-Click on any of the nodes to open a dialog with block settings.
+Click on any of the nodes to open a dialog with block settings, or double click on the background to create a new block.

 ![Service page block diagram](../images/ui-fridge-relations-diagram.png)